 But that’s not all.
 The commitments laid out in Paris did not come close to limiting global warming to 1.5 degrees, and the window for achieving this is closing.

-So as momentous as Paris was, countries must go much further than they did even at that historic summit in order to keep the hope of holding temperature rises to 1.5 alive.
+So as momentous as Paris was, countries needed to go much further than they did even at that historic summit in order to keep the hope of holding temperature rises to 1.5 alive.
 COP26 had to be decisive.

 COY16 was the 16th United Nations Climate Change Conference of Youth.